DDooms/Github-Freshdesk-API/README.md

 ```bash
 node /src/run.js
 ```
-or just configure it from the IDE -> (note, when you type this command in terminal, run it with ctrl + enter
+(note, when you type this command in terminal, run it with ctrl + enter

+Or just configure it from the IDE

 6) You can run the unit tests using :